mihailistov/Object-Tracker/README.md

 Frame-by-frame processing using MATLAB to track objects for MTE 204 FEM project

 This analysis was done to confirm mathematical models by experimental method:
-- Coloured nodes were filmed
+- Coloured nodes were placed on sheet metal, force was applied to metal to initiate vibration
-- Video was analyzed frame-by-frame to detect node (x, y) positions
+- Video filmed & analyzed frame-by-frame to detect node (x, y) positions
 - Node positions were plotted in various test scenarios to compare with mathematical models

 ## Post-processed image example